koel/docker/README.md

 docker network create --attachable koel-net
 ```

 Create a database container.
-Here we will use [mysql].
+Here we will use [mariadb].

 ```bash
 docker run -d --name database \